How to Start a 501(c)(6) Organization [Complete Guide]

 When people hear the word nonprofit, they automatically think of a local charity or large organization like the Red Cross.
 Nonprofits can include a large variety of organizations, including those focused on for-profit businesses.

-A 501c(6) nonprofit organization is an association that promotes higher business practices, better business methods and establishes integrity within an industry.
+A 501(c)(6) nonprofit organization is an association that promotes higher business practices and better business methods along with establishing integrity within an industry.
 Although they may benefit specific businesses, they do not make a profit for themselves or their board members like other nonprofits.

 • Business leagues